gramian/numerical-schemer.xyz/_posts/2022-05-25-organization.md

 * `fpmath` module (depends `utils`)
 * `utils` module

+This means a user will only see functions prefixed with `matrico` or `mx`, and hence, only these functions will do argument checks.
+All lower level functions will assume suitable arguments.

 Furthermore, a basic test library is defined in `tests/check.scm`, while the per module tests are set up in `tests/test-MODULENAME.scm`, with `MODULENAME` either `utils`, `fpmath`, `f64vector`, or `matrico`,